mstocco/mariostoc.co/content/traininglog/20210103-ironman2021-34weeksout.md

 ## SUMMARY
 I feel I like was **GETTING IT DONE**.

-With extra time off work, I was able to get
+With extra time off work, I was able to get:

-* my first 14 hour training week of 2021 in
+* my first **14 hour training week** of 2021 in,
-* hit really nice weather for outdoor workouts
+* hit really nice weather for outdoor workouts,
-* saw the first consistent drop in weight
+* saw the first consistent drop in weight,
-* more sleep
+* more sleep.

 ![Winter in Victoria with another round of rain is on the horizon.](/assets/jpg/IMG_3054-977x550.jpeg CHRISTMAS HILL, SAANICH BC.)
 ## SUNDAY JAN 03 🌦